I2rys/MinecraftThings/How to hack any Minecraft accounts/README.md

 ### Method 1
 Make sure the Minecraft server has a forum/Discord where you can reset your password, talk to the staff & Use optifine so version the account skin will show.

-This mostly works if the account doesn't have any email attach to it on the server.
+This mostly works if the account doesn't have any email attach to it in the server.

 1. Report your problem that you forgot your password.
 They will ask:
 + How did you forgot your password?
 And yadeyadeya

 2. Just be calm and state your problem, make sure it sounds good & legit.
-3. Then there is 93% chance that they will ask If you own the account, say yes and make a world, join the world press F5 then screenshot then give it to him/her.
+3. There is 93% chance that they will ask If you own the account, say yes and make a world, join the world press F5 then screenshot then give it to him/her.
 4. If his/shes convinced, this will work!

 ### Method 2